pmmutiti/hashtag-rotator-service/README.md

 ## 🔧 How It Works

 - Fetches and parses live HTML from Trends24
 - Extracts trending hashtags by region
 - Returns structured JSON via a simple REST API

+### 🧪 Example Endpoint

+---

+## 🔧 How It Works

+- Fetches and parses live HTML from Trends24
+- Extracts trending hashtags by region
+- Returns structured JSON via a simple REST API